-Rebates of rates unly granted when the applicant satisfies the requirements for Mandatory Rebates pursuant to Section 9 to Section 165 of the Act.
+Rebates of rates will be only granted when the applicant satisfies the requirements for Mandatory Rebates pursuant to Section 159 to Section 165 of the Act.

 Applications for discretionary rebates lodged under Section 166 of the Act, will be considered under Council's Rate Rebate Policy.